NoorAzar11/reading-notes/201/class9.md

 2. circle
 3. square

- - The tag defines an HTML  and  tr element defines a  row, the th element defines a  header, and the td element defines a  cell.
+ - The table tag defines an HTML  and  tr element defines a  row, the th element defines a  header, and the td element defines a  cell.

 - To create   borders in CSS, use the border property.
 ///table, ///th, ///td  also border: 1px solid black;